The Secret to Being Really Good at Doing Anything: "BASICS"

 The best way to learn basics is to be instructed by someone who has mastered the ins-and-outs of the particular skill you want to acquire.
 If you don’t have access to training, here are some steps you can take to identify basics on your own:

-1. Understand the End Goal: Know the objective of the skill and be able to clearly define the effect or outcome it is supposed to produce.
+1. Understand the End Goal: Know the objective of the skill and be able to clearly define the effect or outcome it is supposed to create.

 2. Break It Down: Divide the skill into smaller parts that are necessary to achieve success – think in broad terms – attempt to answer the questions ‘WHY’ does it happen and ‘WHAT’ causes it to occur.

-3. Test It Out: Once you have compiled a list of possible basics, eliminate one component at a time and execute the skill to check for performance.
-If a part can be removed and the skill still works, it is NOT a basic.
+3. Test: Once you have compiled a list of possible basics, eliminate one component at a time and execute the skill to check for performance.
+If an element can be removed and the skill still works, it is NOT a basic.

 When you understand the basics of a skill, you gain the ability to see the big picture and connect the dots between ‘WHY’ things happen and ‘WHAT’ causes them to occur.
 This comprehensive knowledge enables you to: